-Over the last few years the Academy has produced players like Courtney Lawes, now an England regular, and Paul Diggin, who has played well over 100 times for the Saints in the Premiership and Heineken Cup - not to mention four members of England's first Junior World Championship winning side this summer.
+Over the last few years the Academy has become an ever-accelerating production line of talent, with the likes of Courtney Lawes, now an England regular, and Paul Diggin, who has played well over 100 times for the Saints in the Premiership and Heineken Cup, being followed by some of the most exciting young players in the country, including half-a-dozen Junior World Championship winners.

-In a bid to increase this productivity, the past two-and-a-half seasons have seen the Academy structure at the Saints further clarified, with almost all Academy graduates progressing on a pathway that involves three distinct sections - the Elite Player Development Group (or EPDG), the Junior Saints Academy and the Saints Senior Academy.
+The past few seasons have seen the Academy structure at the Saints further clarified, with almost all Academy graduates progressing on a pathway that involves three distinct sections - the Elite Player Development Group (EPDG), the Junior Saints Academy and the Saints Senior Academy.

 The next step involves training on a full-time basis alongside the Saints first team, not only to increase their physical development and hone technical skills, but also to further solidify their perspective of what it takes to become a part of the senior squad.
 These players will contribute largely not only in Academy fixtures, but also for the Wanderers in the 'A' League and often the first team across all three competitions, gaining valuable experience from the players around them that can only come from experiencing regular match action.

 Senior Academy players are sourced almost solely from the Junior Saints Academy, however, on the rare occasion, exceptional school leavers will be invited straight into the Senior Academy setup.
 In either case, a player's progress will have been closely tracked by the Saints Academy management and scouting network before a contract or trial is offered.

 The Junior Saints Academy programme is designed to further prepare players for a possible career in professional rugby.
 Aged between 16 and 18 (coinciding with the Sixth Form), the players are selected for their prowess on the field and their attitude off it, with particular emphasis on successfully completing their school education alongside experiencing a higher standard of rugby.